Mostyn Medal

 The Mostyn Medal is an annual award given in the AFL Sydney.
+Named after Sam Mostyn, the first ever female AFL Commissioner, the medal is awarded to best and fairest player of the Women's Premier Division competition each year.

+History

-It is awarded to best and fairest player of the Women's Premier Division competition each year and is named after Sam Mostyn, the first ever female AFL Commissioner.
+The award was first awarded in 2012 when the Sydney Women's AFL came under the umbrella of AFL Sydney, and was named the Mostyn Medal in 2015.
+The medal is named after Sam Mostyn, the first ever female AFL Commissioner.